What were they thinking?

 Background

 The canvas on which Jellicoe drew his design was complicated by nearly 2,000 years of ad-hoc development.
 Gloucester's main streets – the four gates – have their origins in the 1st-century Roman legionary fort and later colonia of Glevum, on which the city is built.
 The rest of the street plan still shows evidence of the Saxon repopulation of Gloucester in the 9th or 10th century, some five centuries after the Romans left Glevum to ruin when they abandoned Britain; Hare Lane, St. Aldate Street, Berkeley Street and Marylone, for example, are all likely Saxon in origin.
-Jellicoe described the character of the architecture that lined the city's streets as primarily medieval.
+Jellicoe described the character of the architecture that lined the city's streets as primarily medieval, though much of that had been obscured by Georgian re-fronting in brick.

 Expansion of Gloucester 1835–1991